ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/containers/repeater.html.markdown

 <td width="21">
 </td>
 <td width="754">
-There are four possible settings:

 1) Vertical the blocks are displayed vertically

 2) Horizontal, the blocks are displayed horizontally

-3) Vertical first, the blocks are displayed vertically until the container is filled and then run horizontally

-4) Horizontal first, the blocks are displayed horizontally until the container is filled and then run vertically.

 </td>
 </tr>